TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Proposed Model

 \subsubsection{Memory updater}

-After message combining, we use the aggregated message to update the memories preserved at the node itself.
-We leverage GRU cell as the node memory updater due to its capability to maintain temporal properties.
-To be specific, we treat the node memory as the hidden state in GRU and the aggregated message as the input for the GRU cell.
-Note that the updaters for each layer are not parameter-sharing, since the distribution of messages in each layer may significantly fluctuate.
-By applying the updater, we can simultaneously update all memories preserved by nodes, overcoming the inherent deficiency of existing algorithms (e.g., TGN) to achieve efficient computation.
-In addition, owing to the messages from a certain layer can only be leveraged to update the corresponding memory vector, we will not mix up the information from different layers, thus mitigating the over-smoothing.
-We formulate the updater as follows.
+After combining the messages, we update the memories preserved at each node using a GRU cell due to its ability to maintain temporal properties.
+We treat the node memory as the hidden state in the GRU and the aggregated message as the input.
+Note that the updaters for each layer are not parameter-sharing, as the distribution of messages in each layer may significantly fluctuate.
+By applying the updater, we can simultaneously update all memories preserved by nodes, overcoming the inherent deficiency of existing algorithms to achieve efficient computation.
+In addition, owing to the messages from a certain layer can only be leveraged to update the corresponding memory vector, we will not mix up the information from different layers, thus mitigating over-smoothing.
+We formulate the updater as follows:

-where $u_v^n(t)$ and $r_v^n(t)$ denote update gate and reset gate for node $v$ in $n$ layer at timestamp $t$, $m_v^n(t)$ is the combined message, $mem_v^n(t-)$ indicates the memory vector after the last update, $\sigma(\cdot)$ is the sigmoid function, $\cdot$ and $\odot$ represent dot product and element-wise product, respectively, and $\{W_u, W_r, W_x, U_u, U_r, U_m\}$ are trainable matrix parameters for GRU cell.
-The reason why the LSTM is not leveraged as updater is the parameters in GRU is much less than that in LSTM, which ensures computational efficiency.
+where $u_v^n(t)$ and $r_v^n(t)$ denote the update gate and reset gate for node $v$ in layer $n$ at timestamp $t$, respectively. $m_v^n(t)$ is the combined message, $mem_v^n(t-)$ indicates the memory vector after the last update, $\sigma(\cdot)$ is the sigmoid function, $\cdot$ and $\odot$ represent dot product and element-wise product, respectively, and $\{W_u, W_r, W_x, U_u, U_r, U_m\}$ are trainable matrix parameters for the GRU cell.
+We choose GRU over LSTM because it has fewer parameters, ensuring computational efficiency.